16 min read read

 }

 That tiny comma after the version number is a fatal error in the eyes of JSON.parse().
-The parser sees the comma and expects another key; when it finds a closing brace instead, it throws an unexpected token error.
+The parser sees the comma and expects another key.
+When it finds a closing brace instead, it throws an unexpected token error.

 The Fix